1

 1 day

-All arrivals into Tokyo are on a Friday.
-You'll be met at either of Tokyo's airports and personally escorted by public transport to your accommodation - which is a great intro into navigating Japanese transport!
-Arriving at your accommodation*, you'll have the weekend free to get over your jetlag and explore Tokyo.
+All arrivals into Tokyo or Kyoto are on a Friday.
+You'll be met at either of Tokyo's airports or Kyoto airport and personally escorted by public transport to your accommodation – which is a great intro to using the trains in Japan.
+Arriving at your accommodation*, you'll have the weekend free to get over your jetlag and explore.
 Visits to the relevant offices to get your permits and other work and health essentials will be on the Monday.
 If you're doing a ski season on Hokkaido, you're safe to book flights to leave Tokyo on the Wednesday.

-*Own Job travellers who have five-weeks accommodation are always placed in the sharehouse.
-We will always try and do the same for JENZA Job travellers - however, if the sharehouse is full you will be in a hostel.
+*Own Job travellers are always placed in a houseshare owned by World Unite.
+We will always try and do the same for JENZA Job travellers – however, if full, you will be in a hostel.

 Get it for free (ish)